Some of the things that are part of our services, regularly or occasionally:

 Worship through music:

-We will sing several songs throughout the service (hymns as well as more contemporary songs) as a corporate act of worship.
+We will hear several songs throughout the service (hymns as well as more contemporary songs) as a corporate act of worship.

 Each service incorporates a teaching portion (a sermon) from one of our pastoral staff, or occasionally a guest speaker.
 To listen to some of our archived sermons, click here.

 During every service we will have a time of corporate prayer.
 One of the pastoral staff will lead the congregation in prayer.

 An offering box is available for our regular attenders to give back a portion of what God has blessed them with.
 If you are unable to locate the offering box, just ask one of our volunteers.
 Please do not feel any obligation to participate.

 We participate in taking Communion once a month, generally on the first Sunday of the month.
 We eat a small piece of bread or cracker and drink a small amount of juice from individual cups as a continuing memorial of the broken body and shed blood of Christ.
 It is an act of thankful dedication to Him and serves to unite His people until He returns.
 If you have accepted Jesus Christ as your personal Lord and Saviour (a believer) you are welcome to participate in this ordinance as well.
 Please do not feel obligated to participate.

 Here at McKernan Baptist Church we baptize by immersion.
 This is a public declaration of a believer’s personal commitment to Christ.
 Usually, the individual gives a testimony of what Christ has done in their life, then the pastor immerses the individual in a pool of water as a symbol of dying to self and being raised to life in Christ.